 - Follow on Twitter

-Paul Conner is Managing Editor with The Daily Caller.
+Paul Conner is Executive Editor with The Daily Caller.
 Previously, he was a contributing writer for four years with The Greenville News covering high school sports in Upstate South Carolina.
 A Palmetto State native, he is a graduate of North Greenville University.